Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 The inputs file sorts the samples in order of their assembly size, largest to smallest.
 This is to increase parallel job efficiency, if the number of consecutively running tasks is less than the total number of tasks.

 ```
-bash speciation_contigs_make_input.sh
+bash ./Scripts/speciation_contigs_make_input.sh
 ```

-Edit the script `./Scripts/speciation_reads.sh` to the name of your database created at step 4.1.
+Edit the script `./Scripts/speciation_contigs.sh` to the name of your database created at step 4.1.

 Adjust the resources, noting the RAM and CPU notes described above.
-Request all of the jobfs for the whole nodes you are using.
+Kraken2 over the contigs should take similar RAM but less walltime and less jobfs than using reads as input.
 Then submit:
 ```
 qsub ./Scripts/speciation_contigs_run_parallel.pbs
 ```